osg-htc/technology/docs/release/new-release-series.md

         and template code for generating the `sign.conf` config blocks for those tags.
         Tags for EL9 and newer distros should have `gpg_digest_algo = sha256` set.

+        -  Encrypt the Public Key ID as `osg2X_gpg_name` and the Yubikey PIN as `osg2X_gpg_pass` via `ansible-vault encrypt_string`:

+                :::console
+                $ ansible-vault encrypt_string --stdin_name osg2X_gpg_(name|pass)
+                New Vault password:
+                Confirm New Vault password:
+                Reading plaintext input from stdin. (ctrl-d to end input, twice if your content does not already have a newline)
+                <value>^D^D

+        -  Copy the resulting encrypted strings into `koji/roles/signplugin/vars/main.yml`.

+        -  Encrypt kojihub's GPG keyring files (updated during Yubikey configuration) via `ansible-vault encrypt`:

+                :::console
+                $ cp /etc/koji-sign-plugin/gnupg/pubring.gpg \
+                    /etc/koji-sign-plugin/gnupg/secring.gpg \
+                    koji/vault/signplugin/
+                $ ansible-vault encrypt /koji/vault/singplugin/*
+                New Vault password:
+                Confirm New Vault password:
+                Encryption successful

+        !!! warning "In-place Keyring Encryption"
+            This instruction set copies kojihub's GPG keyring into the working directory and then encrypts it in-place.
+Ensure that the keyring files are encrypted successfully before proceeding.

+        - Commit the changes to the Koji Ansible config and push to the `osg-services` repo.

     -   Apply the Koji Ansible config on the Koji Hub host.

             :::console